BIBLE EXPLORE

 Holy Spirit Windmills

-A copy of the template, a pencil for each child, thumb tacks, crepe paper in red, orange, yellow and blue, stuff to decorate with.
+You will need - A template and pencil for each child, thumb tacks, crepe paper in red, orange, yellow and blue, stuff to decorate with.

 • Cut out the template.
 Get the children to decorate it.
 Cut down the dotted lines on the template.